-The legislation is the result of pressure from campaigners who say that second-hand smoke is more dangerous to children than to adults due to their smaller lungs and faster breathing.
+The legislation is the result of pressure from campaigners who say that second-hand smoke is more dangerous to children than to adults because of their smaller lungs and faster breathing.

-And passive smoking in a confined space such as a car is thought to increase the health risks further.
+Passive smoking in a confined space like a car is thought to increase the health risks further.